Table of Contents

 How the Peters Projection Works

-The Peters Projection is a variant of the so-called “Gall orthographic projection,” which was published by James Gall in 1855.
-Both are cylindrical equal-area projections.
+The Peters Projection is a variant of the “Gall orthographic projection,” which was published by James Gall in 1855.
+Both are cylindrical equal-area projections designed to preserve area while sacrificing shape.
 The map is constructed by projecting the globe onto a cylinder tangent at two standard parallels (typically 45° north and south).
-The result is that areas are preserved, but shapes are distorted — particularly in the east-west direction at the equator and in the north-south direction near the poles.
+The result is that areas are preserved accurately, but shapes become distorted — particularly in the east-west direction at the equator and in the north-south direction near the poles.
 Landmasses near the equator appear stretched vertically, and those near the poles appear compressed horizontally.
-This trade-off is inherent in all map projections: no flat map can simultaneously preserve area, shape, distance, and direction.
+This trade-off is inherent in all map projections: no flat map can simultaneously preserve area, shape, distance, and direction perfectly.

 Key characteristics of the Peters Projection include:

-- Equal-area property: All countries and continents are shown in correct proportion to their actual size on Earth.
+- Equal-area property: All countries and continents are shown in correct proportion to their actual size on Earth, countering distortions that exaggerate or diminish landmasses.

-- Straight parallels and meridians: The grid lines are rectangular, making latitude and longitude easy to read.
+- Straight parallels and meridians: The map’s grid lines are rectangular, making latitude and longitude easy to read and interpret.

-- Shape distortion: Countries near the equator appear taller and narrower than they are.
-For example, Colombia and Indonesia look stretched.
+- Shape distortion: Countries near the equator appear taller and narrower than they are in reality.
+For example, Colombia and Indonesia look vertically stretched.

-- Central meridian at 0°: The map is centered on the prime meridian, placing Africa and Europe at the center — a feature Peters retained for familiarity.
+- Central meridian at 0°: The map is centered on the prime meridian, placing Africa and Europe at the center — a choice Peters retained for familiarity and to emphasize Africa’s geographic position.

 Impact on Perception of Africa and South America